Jacklu0831/FractalGenerator/README.md

 # FractalGenerator (on-going project)
-This projects aims to create a webpage that will allow for a dynamic viewing of the Mandelbrot, Julia, Multibrot, and Multi-Julia set with indepth explanation into how they are created.
-HTML5 is used for the page content, CSS is used for styling, and JavaScript (P5.js).
-The mathematical functions are recursive but the JS algorithm is implemented iteratively to avoid potential stack overflow.
+This projects aims to create a webpage that will allow for a dynamic viewing of the Mandelbrot, Julia, Multibrot, and Multi-Julia set.
+JavaScript (P5.js) was used for the graphics.
+The recursive math functions were implemented iteratively to avoid stack overflow.

 This project started in early March and is on-going due to its relatively broad scope (web languages and mathematical algorithms).